greylabel/mac-dev-playbook/README.md

 You can use this playbook to manage other Macs as well; the playbook doesn't even need to be run from a Mac at all!
 If you want to manage a remote Mac, either another Mac on your network, or a hosted Mac like the ones from [MacStadium](https://www.macstadium.com), you just need to make sure you can connect to it with SSH:

-1. (On the Mac you want to connect to:) Go to System Preferences > Sharing.
+Enable _Remote Login_ on the Mac you want to connect to:
-2. Enable 'Remote Login'.
+- System Settings -> General -> Sharing -> Remote Login = On

 > You can also enable remote login on the command line:
 >